OmegaTom/BallBalancer/README.md

 you need:
 - robotC ... you can download a trial version under 'http://www.robotc.net/' ... make sure to activate the 'natural language' option
-- a '4-wheel balancer robot' including
+- a '4-wheel balancer robot'
 - two gyro sensors (one for the forward-backward axis the other one for the left-right axis)
 - 4 motors driving four 58mm omni-wheels ( http://www.robotshop.com/en/58mm-plastic-omni-wheel-lego-nxt-servo.html )
 - a basketball (size 5)

 I have not found any construction plans for a ball-balancing robot.
 I have choosen a very simple mechanical approach.